 I know that it’s soup season, but here I am craving fresh salads and I don’t think I’m the only one.
 Just this week, the Catalina Salad that I originally posted three years ago has gotten more hits in two days than for the entire time it’s been posted on the blog — yay!

-For that reason, I think there are more of you out there who feel like I do.
-Who feel their bodies are nudging them to detox from all the rich foods they consumed the last couple of months.
-That must be why this delicious Tex-Mex Chicken Salad was so satisfying when I made it again last night.
+For that reason, I think there are more of you out there who feel like I do —feeling their bodies nudging them to detox from all the rich foods consumed the last couple of months.
+That must be why this delicious Tex-Mex Chicken Salad was so satisfying when I made it again last night!

 You won’t find me talking a lot about health food or diets here on the blog, but my focus will always be to try to eat a balanced diet so that I can enjoy a few indulgences here and there.
 Again, I’m reminding myself that it’s all about moderation!